Wasserstein Flow Matching: Generative modeling over families of distributions

 \subsection{Generation}

-Once $f_\theta^{\texttt{geo}}$ is trained, we can generate new samples in a simulation-free manner as in Riemannian FM.
-For the Bures--Wasserstein space, we appeal to the exponential and logarithmic maps; \cref{sec:bw_background} and \cref{alg:bwsim}.
+Once $f_\theta^{\texttt{geo}}$ is trained, we can generate new samples as in Riemannian FM.
+For the Bures--Wasserstein space, we appeal to the closed-form exponential and logarithmic maps; see \cref{alg:bwsim}.
 We emphasize that the appropriate Riemannian updates are crucial to obtain non-degenerate final samples.
-To generate point-clouds, we perform a standard Euler discretization of the learned flow over the whole collection of point-clouds; see \cref{alg:pointcloud_sim}.
+For general distributions, we perform a standard Euler discretization of the learned flow on their point-cloud realizations; see \cref{alg:pointcloud_sim}.